neuro-inc/neuro-cli/docs/blob_storage_reference.rst

 .. class:: PrefixListing

-   *Read-only* :class:`~dataclasses.dataclass` for describing common prefixes for objects in non-recursive listing.
-You can treat it as a kind of *folder* on Object Storage.
+   *Read-only* :class:`~dataclasses.dataclass` for describing common prefixes for blobs in non-recursive listing.
+You can treat it as a kind of *folder* on Blob Storage.

    .. attribute:: bucket_name